1099 vs W-2 Workers: 5 Key Areas of Difference

 1. Payroll Taxes

 When you hire employees, you’re responsible for doing payroll, which includes withholding payroll taxes from their paychecks—in addition to paying taxes on their earnings out of your business funds.
-When you hire independent contractors, you still have to run payroll; however, you pay them their total earnings for the period.
-Your business doesn’t have to withhold taxes.
+Meanwhile, handling independent contractors’ payroll involves paying them their total earnings for the period, though you won’t have to withhold taxes.

-Imagine you have an employee who earns $1,200 for the week.
+Example: You have an employee who earns $1,200 for the week.
 Since they’re not a contractor, the amount on their paycheck will be less than $1,200—because you’ll have to subtract the total taxes you’re required to withhold to determine how much to pay them.
 If they were an independent contractor, however, they would receive a total of $1,200.
-Contractors are responsible for squaring up their tax bills with the IRS on their own.
+Contractors are responsible for squaring up their tax bills with the IRS and state and local tax agencies on their own.

 If you need help paying both contractors and employees, consider using a payroll software provider like Gusto.
-It can handle both your traditional W-2 employees and 1099 contractors (including international contractors)—all from its affordable platform.
+It can handle both your traditional W-2 employees and 1099 contractors (including international contractors), all from its affordable platform—which is why it’s our best overall payroll software and one of our recommended payroll software for paying contractors.

 2. Tax Forms